 - Urgent – timing should be by negotiation, but urgent assessment may be needed, for example if the child is to be removed from home at short notice or there are particular concerns about the children's health.
 Written background information should still be provided unless the medical is within 7 days of the referral.
 Urgent requests should be by telephone call to the relevant Paediatrician or safeguarding team in the first instance;

-In the event of dispute over the timing of a medical, the Derby and Derbyshire Escalation Policy and Process (see Documents Library, Guidance Documents) should be used without delay, raising directly with the relevant senior Paediatrician and if necessary Designated Doctor, or Nurse if they are not available.
+In the event of dispute over the timing of a medical, the Derby and Derbyshire Multi Agency Dispute Resolution and Escalation Policy (see Documents Library, Guidance Documents) should be used without delay, raising directly with the relevant senior Paediatrician and if necessary Designated Doctor, or Nurse if they are not available.

 The Paediatric Assessment